-Across the state enrollment in Florida for those seeking a B.A. from a community college has nearly quadrupled to over 30,000 in 5 years.
+Across the state, enrollment in Florida for those seeking a B.A. from a community college has nearly quadrupled to over 30,000 in five years.
 This is attributed to the lower cost of the degree from the community college and the convenience for part-time students and working parents.

-When Palomar College first opened its doors in 1946, I’m sure no one imagined that someday it would be offering a four-year degree; now it has one campus and 6 education sites with approximately 30,000 full and part-time students choosing from over 250 programs offering associate degrees, certificate programs, programs for students transferring to a four-year university, sometimes out of state, and others that may choose only to take advantage of personal growth classes.
+When Palomar College first opened its doors in 1946, I’m sure no one imagined that someday it would be offering a four-year degree.
+Now, Palomar has one large campus and 6 education sites with approximately 30,000 full and part-time students who can choose from over 250 programs that offer associate degrees, certificate programs, personal growth classes and programs for students transferring to a four-year university.
 Palomar has certainly been progressive and productive.

 Currently, California is in 14th place in the nation for the 25 to 34-year-olds with a B.A., according to the Public Policy Institute of California.
 The California Community Colleges Baccalaureate Degree Study Group said that state public institutions award close to 110,000 B.A. degrees each year and private institutions award 40,000.
 By the year 2025 this will need to be increased by 40 percent in order to meet the projected demands of the workforce.
 Palomar College B.A. program will help to fill the gap in today’s workforce and make a considerable contribution to our academic community and continue to work in harmony with our universities.